BioDataFuse/biohackarvix-2023/paper/paper.md

 # Contributions to the package

-We invite contributions to parsing and adding relevant annotators or analysis to pyBioDatafuse package.
+We invite contributions to parsing and adding relevant annotators or analysis to pyBiodatafuse package.
 Simply do a pull request on https://github.com/BioDataFuse/pyBiodatafuse.

 ## Acknowledgements